Integrate Morpheus AI with OpenCode

 Verify installation by running

-opencode --version in your terminal.3
+opencode --version in your terminal.Configuring the Provider

-Create or update your OpenCode configuration to define the Morpheus AI provider and available models.Configuration Location
+Create your OpenCode configuration file to define the Morpheus AI provider and available models.Create the Configuration File

 - Global Configuration (Recommended)